 Narrative or running record observation:

-Record keeping through narrative and anecdotal notes is a useful way to monitor development and progress.
+Record keeping through narrative and anecdotal notes is a useful way to monitor a child’s development and progress.
 Narrative notation is most similar to a diary entry, wherein the author makes general notes about the entire observation, including nuanced and deliberate behaviors.
-Running records are different from anecdotal entries because they are more thorough.
+Running records are different from anecdotal notes because they are more thorough.
 Anecdotal observations are typically limited to a specific act or occurrence that happened during the observation period.

 Rating scales or rubric scoring:

 Scores or rating systems can be helpful for making baseline observational assessments.
 They are especially useful for identifying individuals that are well below or above the developmental average.
 Scales are an excellent way to conduct an initial evaluation but they don’t take into consideration any other factors, influences, or behavioral issues that the child may have.